Skrub Pipeline: fit, tune, and validate arbitrary data wrangling#

 >>> data = skrub.deferred(pd.read_csv)(csv_path)

-For the same reason (we are building a computation graph, not immediately computing a single result), any transformation that we have must not modify its input, but leave it unchanged and return a new value.
+Another consequence of the fact that expressions are evaluated lazily (we are building a pipeline, not immediately computing a single result), any transformation that we apply must not modify its input, but leave it unchanged and return a new value.

 >>> orders['total'] = orders['price'] * orders['qty']